• Ingredient Glossary & Guides

 Lavender Oil softens the skin.

 Lavender’s anti-microbial and anti-bacterial properties keep skin healthy.
-It has soothing properties to calm imbalances such as inflammation or dry skin flaking.
+It has soothing properties to calm inflammation, dry skin and flaking.

 This is a dual-sided pad.
 It has an exfoliative basket-weave texture side and a smooth side.